eedugon/eck-logs-and-metrics/docs/es_monitoring_simple.md

                       - shard
                     period: 10s
                     hosts: "https://${data.host}:${data.ports.https}"
-                    username: ${MONITORED_ES_USERNAME}
-                    password: ${MONITORED_ES_PASSWORD}
-                    # WARNING: disables TLS as the default certificate is not valid for the pod FQDN
-                    # TODO: switch this to "certificate" when available: https://github.com/elastic/beats/issues/8164
-                    ssl.verification_mode: "none"
-                    xpack.enabled: true
+                    username: "elastic" # To do: change this to a more restricted user
+                    password: "${kubernetes.prod.prod-es1-es-elastic-user.elastic}" # secret with the password of the user ssl.verification_mode: "none" # mount the CA of the destination cluster to be able to perform certificate validation xpack.enabled: true
 ```